sbb-design-systems/lyne-components/src/components/sbb-dialog/readme.md

 the dialog when clicked by marking it with the `sbb-dialog-close` attribute.

 ### Usage notes
+The default `z-index` of the component is set to `1000`; to specify a custom stack order, the `z-index` can be changed by defining the CSS variable `--sbb-dialog-z-index`.

 The dialog title can be provided via the `titleContent` property and via slot `name="title"` (e.g. `<span slot="title">My dialog title</span>`).
 You can also set the property `titleBackButton` to display the back button in the title section